ay-ref/linux/README.md

 does not boot completely!!!
   - you probably go to your virtual terminal with `ctrl+alt+f2` shortcut to remove some of your data for booting completely!

+## Apps and Packages

+### ncat

+- a package for general-purpose command-line tool for reading, writing, redirecting and encrypting data across a network.